VIPKid Teacher Review: How Much Money Can You Really Make?

 “Some of them will bring dolls to the class and when I have my little stuffed animal dinosaur, they’ll interact with me with their stuffed animal,” Timmins said.

-- Fill out an online application with your teaching experience and to make sure you meet all the basic requirements.
+- Fill out an online application with your teaching experience and make sure you meet all the basic requirements.

 - Participate in a one-on-one interview with a VIPKid recruiter or record yourself teaching a demo lesson so a recruiter can evaluate you.